 This is a survey of the major themes and events recorded in the books of Romans through Colossians, with their theological implications.
 An analysis is made of the authorship, literary structure, doctrine, and theology of each book.
 Topics discussed will include, spiritual gifts and operation of the Spirit, church ordinances and practices.

 BIB390 Parables and Metaphors (2 units)

 A study of the parables of the Old and New Testaments.
 Correct application of symbolic and figurative language.
 Special emphasis on the parables of Jesus.
-Prerequisites:BIB100 Hermeneutics (may be taken concurrently).

 BIB401 Hebrews and Leviticus (2 units)